Sign In

 Alaska SHARP

 SHARP supports health care workforce recruitment and retention of healthcare practitioners in medical, dental, and behavioral health disciplines through student loan repayment and direct financial incentives.
 The goal of SHARP is to increase the availability of health care services throughout the state, especially to rural and underserved populations.
+Participants in SHARP work at health care facilities throughout the state.
+Eligible Employers and Participants apply to the program and enter a contract with the State of Alaska Department of Health.
+SHARP incentives follow a quarterly payment cycle and requires submission of a quarterly work report and employer match payment.

 SHARP-1

-To learn more about SHARP-1 read the HRSA Clinician Eligibility and Application Requirements and the HRSA State Loan Repayment Program Service Requirements for Clinician Awardees.
+Please review HRSA State Loan Repayment Program Service Requirements for Clinician Awardees.

 SHARP-3

-To learn more about SHARP-3 read the Health Care Professionals Workforce Enhancement Program in Alaska Statute 18.29 and companion regulations 7 ACC 24.
+To learn more about SHARP3 read the Health Care Professionals Workforce Enhancement Program in Alaska Statute 18.29 and companion regulations 7 ACC 24.

 SHARP JotForm Links

-SHARP Council
+SHARP Advisory Council